The Art of Resume Writing: Get Noticed by Prospective Employers 2023

 Next, you will need to fill out each resume sections.
 Here are the most important sections of your resume:

-- Relevant credentials, training, education.
+- Pertinent credentials, training, and education

 The job title is not mandatory, but it helps define who you are and the job position for which you are applying.

 5) Contact Information